AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 (Q2) Harms of informational privacy violation	?
 (Q3) Responsibility	?

 We're going to talk about topics that cut across a wide range of disciplines.
 That means we need to be familiar with a bunch of different concepts.
-Here's a very rough and very quick overview of some of them, just so we can all be on the same page.
+Here's a very rough and very quick overview of some of them.
 I'll then outline the questions we will seek to answer.

 Much of what we'll discuss revolves around the use of data.
 So, what's data?

 Very roughly, a piece of data (a datum) is a piece of information or a representation of a (purported) fact.
 If we're being careful, we'll say that data is information or a representation of a fact in the context of some use.[^fn1]  The temperature of the room you are in now is not data.
 It's just part of the way the world is.
 It would be data if we were adjusting the HVAC or running an experiment about how temperature affects the ability to read boring material.

-This probably won't matter too much for our purposes, but just in case let me be clear about the relations between the world, facts, and data.
+This probably won't matter too much for our purposes, but since this is a philosophy class and we care about completeness above all else, here's a brief aside about the relations between the world, facts, and data.

 Data represent facts.
 What are facts?